raisa-d/Rai-s-Slice-Of-The-Universe/README.md

 # Rai's Slice Of The Universe
-Codedex Mini Holiday Hackathon Submission

 Rai's Slice Of The Universe is a place to honor my creativity and inner child.
 This is where everything that brings me joy will live.
 A place to info dump about my Autistic special interests, to be myself and let my personality shine.
 This site is a fortress where’s it’s okay---nay, ENCOURAGED--to be weird and queer.

+This is my submission for the 90s retro themed Codedex Mini Holiday Hackathon!

 ## Table of Contents
 - [Features](#features)